uw-dims/dims-devguide/docs/source/deployconfigure.rst

 Developer boxes
 ~~~~~~~~~~~~~~~

-This refers to virtual machines (or a system of virtual machines), managed by Vagrant,
+This refers to one of two types of systems:

+#.
+Virtual machines (or a system of virtual machines), managed by Vagrant, that a
-that a developer runs on his developer workstation to develop, debug and test code.
+   developer runs on his developer workstation to develop, debug and test code.

+#.
+A bare-metal system, such as a laptop, used for development, field testing,
+   demonstrations, etc.

 .. _integrationenvironment: